 You can install and use more than one browser!

-- Internet Explorer 10 (IE) – The default browser installed on all Windows computers.
-42%)
+- Microsoft Edge – The default browser installed on all Windows computers.
+9%)

-- Mozilla Firefox – A good optional browser used by many web surfers.
-28%
+- Mozilla Firefox – An excellent optional browser used by many web surfers.
+7%

 - Safari – The default browser on Apple Computers.
 9%

-A web search engine is designed to search for information on the World Wide Web.
+We use search engines to search for information on the World Wide Web.
 The search results are usually presented in a list of results and are commonly called hits.
-The information may consist of web pages, images, information and other types of files. ..
+The information may consist of web pages, images, information, and other types of files.

 - Web search engine defined at Wikipedia, the free encyclopedia